magento-hackathon/Tracker/README.md

 Core Features Tasks
 ------

-"what is really necesssary in this system and should be implented first"
+*what is really necesssary in this system and should be implented first*

   1 Ticket handling -> made by YOU?

 Features Collection
 ------

-"currently unpriorized"
+*currently unpriorized*

 In brackets: inspired by ... (does not mean the feature is only available in the mentioned project, but at least it is well done there)

   - Plugin System (might come via composer for free)